Elmer A. Benson: Post-Governor

+In 1940, Benson ran for the United States Senate against Henrik Shipstead, an incumbent senator who defected from the Farmer-Labor Party to join the Republicans.
+Benson took second place, receiving 25% of the vote, in a race that also involved a Democrat, while Shipstead was reelected.
+Benson ran for the Senate for the last time in 1942, losing to Republican Joseph H. Ball in a four-way race.

 DFL Party

 Benson was also the chief figure behind a schism within the DFL Party in Minnesota between 1946 and 1948.
 The DFL (Democratic-Farmer-Labor Party) had been created in 1944 with the merging of the Minnesota Democratic Party and the Farmer-Labor Party.
 Benson and his supporters actively took control of the party's main committee in 1946, but were displaced by the supporters of Hubert H. Humphrey (then the mayor of Minneapolis) in 1948.
 The influence of Humphrey and his supporters had grown significantly within the party between 1946 and 1948 due to Humphrey's popularity and his work through the ADA, the state farm co-ops, and support from the national arm of the CIO.
 Humphrey's group of supporters—which included such future DFL political stars as Arthur Naftalin, Orville Freeman, and Walter Mondale—wrested control of the DFL from Benson's supporters at a February 1948 party convention.
 Humphrey's later successful Senate campaign signaled a significant victory for his faction within the fledgling DFL Party and the defeat of Benson's candidates in the DFL primaries.
 The 1948 schism eventually led Benson and his supporters to leave the DFL.